EduardoLisboa/BRACOL_Evaluation_Models/README.md

 # BRACOL Evaluation Models
 Data analysis over the BRACOL dataset

+The zipped files inside each folder is to be within the upload size of GitHub.

+Each of the folders has the images already organized for the models to run, just unzip the files inside the same folder as the Python file.

 ### Model 1 - Haralick Features
 This model used Haralick Features to train and make predictions.